thistent/poplar-lang/README.md

 # The Poplar Programming Language

-Documentation will be available at https://thistent.github.io/poplar-lang/
+Documentation will be available [here](https://thistent.github.io/poplar-lang/).